easybiblabs/erlang-config/README.md

 compliant and as such should not be considered a replacement for application environments.
 It's more of a simple addition for things which need live configuration changes.

+See [LICENSE](LICENSE) for more information about the Apache License for this code.